bizflycloud/internship-0719/TD_Git/note5.md

 5. `-t (format)` Display in specific file type
 6. `-x (format)` Display exclude a specific file type
 7. `-hT (directory)` Display space available for a directory

+-**`du `**

+> Disk Usage reports file system disk space usage

+1. `du` By default, it display the disk usage of the current directory
+2. `FILE` Display the disk usage of FILE
+3. `--apparent-size FILE` Display the actual size of the file in system
+4. `wc -c FILE` has the same function as `--apparent-size FILE`

 -**`free -g`** Show RAM usage in gigabytes